SirLovi/EU_Comparator/README.md

    streamlit run app.py
    ```

 3. Use the sidebar to select up to six Members of the European Parliament.
-The main
+You can
-   panel summarises how often they voted the same way and lists each shared vote
+   optionally focus on main votes only.
+The main panel summarises how often they
+   voted the same way, shows a pairwise agreement overview, and lists each shared
-   alongside the individual positions.
+   vote alongside the individual positions.

 Tables
 members.csv